-- b) Parts per million (ppm) or Milligrams per liter (mg/l) one part by weight of analyte to one million parts by weight of the water sample. - c) Picocurie per liter (pCi/L) measure of radioactivity. - d) Action Level (AL) the concentration of a contaminant which, if exceeded, triggers treatment or other requirements that a water system must follow. - e) Treatment Technique (TT) a required process intended to reduce the level of a contaminant in drinking water. - f) Maximum Contaminant Level (MCL) the highest level of a contaminant that is allowed in drinking water.
-MCLs are set as close to the MCLGs as feasible using the best available treatment technology. - g) Maximum Contaminant Level Goal (MCLG) the level of a contaminant in drinking water below which there is no known or expected risk to health.
-MCLGs allow for a margin of safety. - h) (ND) Means not detected and indicates that the substance was not found by laboratory analysis. - i) N/A Not Applicable - Maximum Residual Disinfectant Level (MRDL) the highest level of a disinfectant allowed in drinking water.
-There is convincing evidence that addition of a disinfectant is necessary for control of microbial contaminants. - Maximum Residual Disinfectant Level Goal (MRDLG)

-the level of a drinking water disinfectant below which there is no known or expected risk to health.
+- b) Parts per billion (ppb) or Micrograms per liter (μg/l) - one part by weight of analyte to one billion parts by weight of the water sample. - Parts per million (ppm) or Milligrams per liter (mg/l) - one part by weight of analyte to one million parts by weight of the water sample. - Picocurie per liter (pCi/L) measure of radioactivity. - Action Level (AL) the concentration of a contaminant which, if exceeded, triggers treatment or other requirements that a water system must follow. - Treatment Technique (TT) a required process intended to reduce the level of a contaminant in drinking water. - Maximum Contaminant Level (MCL) the highest level of a contaminant that is allowed in drinking water.
+MCLs are set as close to the MCLGs as feasible using the best available treatment technology. - Maximum Contaminant Level Goal (MCLG) the level of a contaminant in drinking water below which there is no known or expected risk to health.
+MCLGs allow for a margin of safety. - (ND) Means not detected and indicates that the substance was not found by laboratory analysis. - N/A Not Applicable - Maximum Residual Disinfectant Level (MRDL) the highest level of a disinfectant allowed in drinking water.
+There is convincing evidence that addition of a disinfectant is necessary for control of microbial contaminants. - Maximum Residual Disinfectant Level Goal (MRDLG) - the level of a drinking water disinfectant below which there is no known or expected risk to health.
 MRDLGs do not reflect the benefits of the use of disinfectants to control microbial contaminants. - Locational Running Annual Average (LRAA) the average of sample analytical results for samples taken at a particular monitoring location during the previous four calendar quarters.